 357 ha, 0.8%

-Parentage: Bred in 1916 by Georg Scheu at the Landesanstalt für Rebenzüchtung in Alzey.
+Parentage: Bred by Georg Scheu as a “Sämling”, or seedling, from Riesling and Bukettraube at the Landesanstalt für Rebenzüchtung in Alzey.
 Scheu numbered all of his young plants consecutively, and this particular one was Seedling Number 88 – thus the name Sämling 88, a synonym for the “Scheu Vine”, or Scheurebe.

 Vineyard area: Grown mostly in Burgenland and the Steiermark.
-Between 1999 and 2009, the variety's total vineyard surface in Austria dropped by 25% – therefore, its importance is in decline.
+Between 1999 and 2015, the variety's total vineyard surface in Austria dropped, therefore, its importance is in decline.

 Important ampelographic features: